forrestbradbury/MakerLab/README.md

 ## Understanding science through doing science

-By leveraging the modern and open-source resources of the Maker movement, students are empowered to design and conduct authentic high level scientific inquiries at home in flipped-classroom style lab courses (or course components).
-By focusing learning goals on the process of conducting experimental research, the activities supported by these materials lower barriers to citizen science and simultaneously engender fuller appreciation for professional scientific endeavors.
+**Empowerment:** By leveraging the modern and open-source resources of the Maker movement, students are empowered to design and conduct authentic high level scientific inquiries at home in flipped-classroom style lab courses (or course components).

+**Science Outreach & Advocacy:** By focusing learning goals on the process of conducting experimental research, the activities supported by these materials lower barriers to citizen science and simultaneously engender fuller appreciation for professional scientific endeavors.

 ## Downloading materials

+Those interested in adopting and adapting materials are encouraged to get in touch!
+If there is interest, an online community will be initiated to support adaptations ("faculty online learning community"), and any reshared extensions & improvements of this material will benefit everyone.

-While it is encouraged to fork and reshare adaptations of these materials on github, we realize that many people may just want a zipped folder of this repository's collection.
-The latest accepted versions of the master directory can be obtained using this link:
+While it is encouraged to fork and reshare adaptations of these materials on GITHUB, we realize that many people may just want a zipped folder of this repository's collection.
+The latest accepted versions of the master directory (in a single zip file) can be obtained using this link:
 http://github.com/forrestbradbury/MakerLab/archive/master.zip

-For further information about reusing the materials, please read the license description.
-Forrest Bradbury (https://orcid.org/0000-0001-8412-4091) of Amsterdam University College is responsible for this repository and can be reached by email:  forrestbradbury ("AT") gmail.com
+For information about reusing the materials, please read the license description ([license.md](license.md)).
+Forrest Bradbury (https://orcid.org/0000-0001-8412-4091) of Amsterdam University College is responsible for this repository and can be reached by email:  forrestbradbury ("AT") gmail.com .

 ## Overview and description